 As a creator, choosing the right handle for your channel can be a challenge.
 It should represent what your content is all about and who you are as a YouTuber.

-A few more rules: You can’t choose handles that look like URLs or phone numbers, though.
+A few more rules: Handles can’t look like URLs or phone numbers.
 Plus, your handle needs to adhere to YouTube’s Community Guidelines.
 That means it can’t include violent, sexualized, or offensive terms, or anything that looks spammy.
 Furthermore, selling or transferring YouTube handles is against the platform’s guidelines.

-If you already have handles on other platforms like Instagram and Twitter, choosing your YouTube handle is a breeze.
+If you already have handles on other platforms like Instagram, TikTok or Twitter, choosing your YouTube handle is a breeze.
 To help your fans find you across social networks, picking identical handles is the best strategy.

 The only catch?
 There is no way to claim a handle if it is already being used by someone else.
-In that case, you need to make modifications to your target handle.
-Introduce numbers, underscores, or play with capitalization.
+In that case, you need to make modifications to your preferred handle.
+Introduce numbers, underscores, periods or hyphens.
 Another strategy often used on other social networks is to add prefixes.
 For example, if “@jane_foster” is already taken, try one of these:

 Can You Change Your YouTube Handle?